zoyron/portfolio/src/content/blog/p5js/dna.md

 ---
 title: "Reminiscent of DNA: Parametric Equations and Trigonometry"
-summary: "Crafter a DNA like structure using parametric equation and basic trigonometry"
+summary: "Crafted a DNA like structure using parametric equation and basic trigonometry"
 date: "Jul 11 2024"
 draft: false
 tags: